 - Optional: pinch cayenne pepper

-When the mixture becomes thick and creamy, add the salt, pepper, lemon juice, vinegar, and water, and pinch of cayenne if using.
+When the mixture becomes thick and creamy, add the salt, pepper, lemon juice, vinegar, water, and pinch of cayenne, if using.
 Pulse just until combined.

 Store your homemade mayonnaise in a glass jar in the refrigerator.
 It will keep for up to one week, depending on the freshness of the egg yolks used.

-If you are not comfortable using raw eggs for fear of salmonella, you can use irradiated eggs, available in most supermarkets.
-Since homemade mayonnaise is a greater risk of spoilage than commercial mayo, it is important to follow some mayonnaise safety tips.
+- If you are not comfortable using raw eggs for fear of salmonella, you can use irradiated eggs, available in most supermarkets.
+Remember homemade mayonnaise is at greater risk of spoilage than commercial mayo, and follow mayonnaise safety tips.